Forensic developmental psychology: Expert Testimony: Children as Witnesses

 How accurate are children as witnesses in court?
 Dr. Lyn Haber, Ph.D., goes over the whole child interviewing protocol on how children are asked to testify in court and analyzes the ways in which people could be skeptical on the credibility and reliability of their testimonies.
 Before questioning the child, some things you might want to be aware of includes who questions the child, the experience of the interview, how many people are asking the questions, where the interview is taking place, and who is present.
 You should be careful during the questioning protocol, thinking about how the questions are being asked and how the child is answering them.
 Be mindful of using leading, misleading, biased, and repeated questions.
 Suggestions on what to ask include who has discussed the crime with the child and how often would they be asking them about it.
 Some factors included in making the child’s memory more accurate include no one pressuring the child to explain what happened, the child telling the event to a trusted adult immediately, the child being questioned by a trained specialist, and the child testifying under emotionally safe and supported conditions.
 Some factors that may make the child’s memory inaccurate include the event being frightening, the child reporting the event to an unfamiliar person or authority figure, being questioned in a frightening, unfamiliar setting, and the child being reported to tell the story often.
-For more information, visit the sourcebook on child witnesses: Stephen Ceci and Maggie Bruck (1995).
-Jeopardy in the Courtroom; A Scientific Analysis of Children’s Testimony.
-Washington: American Psychological Association Books.

 The Question of Credibility when it comes to Child Witnesses

-Sometimes when police come across a crime, they are left with a single eye witness which begs the question of whether they can rely on the child for a reliable testimony.
+Sometimes when police come across a crime, they are left with a single eye witness which raises the question of whether they can rely on the child for a reliable testimony.
 Dr. Steven Ceci is a child development expert at Cornell University and talks about how the memory of children and adults are different based on their past knowledge of things, but that doesn’t mean children are less reliable than adults when it comes to credibility.
-An instance of this is underlined in the 2002 Samantha Runnion casewhere the 5-year-old girl was kidnapped just outside her Stanton, Calif., home.
+An instance of this is underlined in the 2002 Samantha Runnion case where the 5-year-old girl was kidnapped just outside her Stanton, Calif., home.
 The only person around to witness her kidnapping was Sarah Ahn, a playmate.
 Ahn had given the police a detailed description of the suspect and the car he drove.
 Her description was so detailed that days later, he was captured.
 Although, as Ceci says, there is a limit when it comes to validity in statements, especially when the child is a 2 or 3 year old.
 Ceci also claims that sometimes an adult’s witness can be less reliable than a young kid’s in the sense that they can cheat or lie.